timm/FFFT_Fastread-FFT_FSE18/reviewers_comments.md

 Related to the previous point, the authors claim that Table 1 (the worrying keywords) are taken from reference 33.
 This does not appear to be correct -- although the Commit Guru paper claims the same.
 Would the authors be able to point out exactly where in reference 33 these keywords are to be found?
 A quick search didn't come up with anything, but I may have missed it.
 I suspect that the keywords were introduced in the Commit Guru paper instead of the Hindle 2008 work.

+> I took the keywords from Commit.Guru paper which said to leverage the work of Hindle 2008 work.
+(I should have cited Commit.Guru over Hindle 2008)

 While the focus on computational science software is a nice feature of this paper, it does beg the question whether the same improvements would be achieved on the projects that have been studied in related work.
 I would suggest that the authors report the results of their approach on at least one of the projects that were used by related work.
 This would also provide some data on the extent to which the domain affects the performance of different approaches.

+> The old datasets are only file-level and only collected by releases.
+The current public dataset of existing [JIT data] (http:// research.cs.queensu.ca/~kamei/jittse/jit.zip) doesn't have the associated commit IDs, does have the timestamps so I can my methods on two standard libraries (Columba and Bugzilla 5k commits each).

 For the manual labelling, the authors report "very low" observed disagreement and that it was under 15%.
 Please provide the exact numbers, ideally along with a representative example of a disagreement.